Bronx-Lebanon Hospital attack

-On June 30, 2017, at around 2:45 PM EDT, a doctor opened fire at the Bronx-Lebanon Hospital Center in the Bronx, New York City, United States, killing a doctor on the 17th floor and wounding six people on the 16th floor with an AR-15-type semi-automatic rifle.
+On June 30, 2017, at around 2:45 p.m.
+EDT, a doctor opened fire at the Bronx-Lebanon Hospital Center in the Bronx, New York City, United States, killing a doctor on the 17th floor and wounding six people on the 16th floor with an AR-15-type semi-automatic rifle.
 The shooter was later identified as 45-year-old Nigerian-born Dr. Henry Michael Bello, a family physician formerly employed by the hospital.

 Background

 Dr. David Lazala, a graduate of the family medical residency program and current faculty member, told the Associated Press that he was one of the physicians training Bello, who sent Lazala a threatening email after being fired.
 He took Friday off and was reportedly the target of the attack.
 Dr. Maureen Kwankam said she fired Bello after two years of employment.
 Kwankam further stated "We fired him because he was kind of crazy.
 He promised to come back and kill us then."

 Hours before the shooting, Bello sent an e-mail to the New York Daily News, making various accusations in regards to his firing, stating "First, I was told it was because I always kept to myself.
 Then it was because of an altercation with a nurse.
 Then I was told, it was because I threatened a colleague."
 Bello blamed a specific doctor for blocking his career progress and costing him $400,000.